 When growing tolerant hardwoods, on the other hand, shelterwood harvests are generally suitable.
 However, the objective of the management, unlike most softwood species, is the quality of the timber.
 Different considerations must be made.
 Depending on the stand of timber, it might be best to use a variation of shelterwood cutting, such as an irregular shelterwood or extended shelterwood.
 An irregular shelterwood uses the same methodology as a normal shelterwood, but it is done in an uneven-aged stand with more than one age structure, and there is never a total harvest of the canopy.
 An extended shelterwood, as the name implies, is a normal shelterwood in which the overstory is retained far beyond when it would normally be harvested.
 This can have the advantage of sparing young regeneration from damage and allowing a shelterwood removal harvest to be combined with a commercial thinning of the understory.

-When Should Shelterwood Cutting Be Done?
+When Should Shelterwood Cutting Be Implemented?

 Shelterwood cutting is best done when a stand reaches or approaches its maximum growth potential.
 Over the life of a tree, its growth resembles a sigmoid function.
 Trees grow slowly as seedlings and gradually speed up as they age.
 As they reach maturity, their growth once more slows until the tree dies.
 Ideally, a stand should be regenerated no earlier than when growth declines, although financial considerations may change the calculus.